faizann/binary_tree_amplitude/README.md

 # binary_tree_amplitude
 Codility binary tree amplitude

-Find the max/min in an unordered tree on a path <br />
+Find the max/min in an unordered tree on a path and take difference that is the amplitude<br />
 5<br />
 |__8<br />
 |____12<br />